-#1.
-Most important one: everyone has their very OWN EXPERIENCE of sexuality
+1. Most important one: everyone has their own experience of sexuality.

 Far from the standardized vision pop culture gives of sex, each and every one of us has their own sexual identity, their own vision of what sex is.
 When we ask these women and men “If sex was a place, what would it be?”, replies range from the bedroom to Paris, to a green field or a waterfall, a forest or even… a cupboard under the stairs!